juytter/normalize-oldies.css/README.md

 ## Normalize versions

-normalize-add-oldies.css version follows normalize.css *major version* ([semver](https://semver.org/spec/v2.0.0.html)) and has been reviewed up to this major version. *Update or patch* versions are not related to normalize.css.
+normalize-add-oldies.css version number follows normalize.css [major version](https://semver.org/spec/v2.0.0.html) and has been reviewed up to this major version. *Update or patch* version numbers are not related to normalize.css.

 ## Notes